The Moon and Serpent Bumper Book of Magic: Additional materials

+Related works

-In addition to Steve Moore's lengthy association with Bob Rickard's UK publication Fortean Times, Alan Moore is no stranger to the world of magic.
-A self-proclaimed practicing magician (and self-professed worshipper of Roman glove puppet god Glycon), Moore's oeuvre includes several diversions into the realms of the magickal, including his America's Best Comics series Promethea, both a general meditation on magic in comics form and a specific guide to the 22 Major Arcana Tarot cards (issue #12), the Sephiroth (issue #14) and the entire Hermetic Qabalah (issues #13–25).
-Promethea featured appearances from such individuals as Dr. John Dee, Aleister Crowley, Austin Osman Spare and Jack Parsons, all of whom are likely to be covered in the Bumper Book of Magic.
+Alan Moore's work includes several diversions into the realms of the "magickal", including his America's Best Comics series Promethea, both a general meditation on magic in comics form and a specific guide to the 22 Major Arcana Tarot cards (issue #12), the Sephiroth (issue #14) and the entire Hermetic Qabalah (issues #13–25).
+Promethea featured Dr. John Dee, Aleister Crowley, Austin Osman Spare and Jack Parsons, all prominent occultists likely to be covered in the Bumper Book of Magic.

-Indeed, it has been suggested that much of A. Moore's recent output has to a greater or lesser extent been designed as magical rituals:
+It has been argued that much of Alan Moore's output up to 2007 was designed as magical ritual, though on a metaphysical level: